Sanchit611/testing/README.md

 **At what cadence is the model re-fit (daily, quarterly)?**

-The model is re-fit on **`rebalance_dates_mask`** dates - i.e. the standard TQ100m rebalance cadence (quarterly), not daily.
-Between refits, `construct_preA` re-uses the most recent model and only re-runs the (cheap) inference QP each day.
+The model is re-fit quarterly.
+Between refits, `construct_preA` runs the QP each day.

 **What lookback window is used to fit the model and how was its length chosen?**

-`LOOKBACK = 1008` trading days (approximately 4 years) for both ridge training and the PCA risk window.
-Chosen to match the 4-year ranking horizon and to give the ridge enough stock-day observations while staying responsive.
+A single lookback of **`LOOKBACK = 1008` trading days (approximately 4 years)** is used for both jobs the fit step performs: training the per-horizon ridges and estimating the risk model's covariance.

+The length is a deliberate bias-variance trade-off.
+The window has to be long because both estimation tasks are data-hungry: the risk model estimates a large stock covariance (many factors plus per-stock variances) that is unstable on short samples, and although the ridges only have 20 coefficients per horizon, the forward-return target is extremely noisy, so a long window of stock-day observations is what makes the relationship between super-alpha exposure and forward return estimable at all.
+Four years also spans more than one market regime, so the models are fit across a mix of conditions rather than a single trending or mean-reverting stretch, which keeps them from over-specialising.

 **How is walk-forward set up (rolling vs expanding window)?**